 GREG PALAST: What is it that was so obviously illegal that law professor Kennedy thought they deserved prison time?
-The evidence that shook him was attached to fifty of the secret emails, something that GOP party chiefs called caging lists, thousands of names of voters.
-Notably, the majority were African American.
+The evidence that shook him was attached to 50 of the secret emails, something that GOP party chiefs called caging lists, thousands of names of voters.
+Notably, the majority were African-American.
 Kennedy explained how caging worked.

 GREG PALAST: Page after page of voters with this address, Naval Air Station, Jacksonville, hundreds, thousands of soldiers and sailors targeted to lose their vote.
 Go to Baghdad, lose your vote.

 And what does this have to do with the prosecutor firings?
 Take a look at the name at the top of the secret missing email: Tim Griffin.
 This is the man in charge of the allegedly illegal caging operation.
 He is research director for the Republican National Committee, special assistant to Karl Rove, and as of December 7 Karl Rove’s personal pick for U.S. attorney for the state of Arkansas.
 Is this a case of the perpetrator becomes the prosecutor?
 For Democracy Now! this is Greg Palast.